LivinBreezy/TPG-J/README.md

    * Learner.mutateAction(Action) now decrements a mutated action's Team pointer when applicable.

 # Future Additions
-   * Include the ability to maintain a minimum number of root teams to avoid root teams fully subsuming.
+   * Add another parameter so that the minimum root teams can be set in the parameters file.
    * Complete TPGPlay and TPGLearn.saveBest() so the best teams can be stored and tested later with minimal overhead.

 # API Functions: